 Final Reports and Grant Payments

-Ohio Five grant funds are released for payment upon receipt of a short final report within 30 days of the project end date.
-The final report includes a project financial statement documenting actual project costs, which may be less than, but may not exceed, the awarded grant amount.
+Ohio Five grant funds are released for payment upon receipt of a Final Report within 30 days of the project's end date.
+The final report includes a financial statement documenting actual project costs, which may be less than, but may not exceed, the awarded grant amount.
 Project funds are released only to the sponsoring college or department and may not be paid to individuals.